Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 Things that need to be fixed:

-1. Some fields are messed up with some redundant text.
-For example "SGD" (which stands for Singapore Dollar
+1. Some fields are messed up with redundant text.
+For example "SGD" (which stands for Singapore Dollar)
 2. Data types
-3. Merging all monthly CSV files into a single one
+3. Special or test fundraising campaigns are also included

 # First solution with EXCEL